sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

         return total_disc_loss * 0.5
 ```
-The generator wants to convince the discriminator into thinking the generated image is real.
-The perfect generator will have the discriminator output only 1s.
-Thus, it compares the generated image to a matrix of 1s to find the loss.
+The generator is trying to convince the discriminator that the generated image is real.
+A generator that produces only 1s from its discriminator output would be ideal.
+The loss is calculated by subtracting the generated image from the matrix of 1s.
 ```
 with strategy.scope():
     def generator_loss(generated):
         return tf.keras.losses.BinaryCrossentropy(from_logits=True, reduction=tf.keras.losses.Reduction.NONE)(tf.ones_like(generated), generated)
 ```
-The generator is trying to convince the discriminator that the generated image is real.
-A generator that produces only 1s as its discriminator output would be ideal.
-The loss is determined by comparing the generated image to a matrix of 1s to find the difference.
+I want to make the original photo and the twice converted photo similar to each other.
+We can calculate the cycle consistency loss by finding the average of their difference.
 ```
 with strategy.scope():
     def calc_cycle_loss(real_image, cycled_image, LAMBDA):